-- be of public record and filed in the Planning and Zoning Office which shall have custody of all of the records, and which shall be of public record. - 6.
-A minimum of four (4) seated members of the PC must be present for a quorum.
-It is desirable to have seven (7) members at each meeting.
-In the event that there are less than seven (7) members available for the meeting due to a seated member or members being absent or recusing themselves. replacements will be chosen at random from the attending associate members first.
-In the event that less than seven (7) members are still not available, a maximum of no more than two (2) BZA seated members will be randomly chosen next; - 7.
-Applicant is entitled to a seven (7) member board but may waive this right if the full number is unavailable to hear their application.
-However, under no circumstances will a decision be made unless the requisite four (4) PC seated members are present; - 8.
-Each application for action by the PC shall be submitted in writing to the Planning and Zoning Office and on such form as shall be prescribed by the PC and shall contain, but not be limited to: - a.
-The provisions of the Custer County Zoning Resolution involved; - b.
-A sketch of the property showing the location of all improvements in relation to the lot lines (plot plan); - c.
+1443 2.
+Each application for action by the PC shall be submitted in writing to the 1444 Planning and Zoning Office and on such form as shall be prescribed by the PC 1445 and shall contain, but not be limited to: 1446 a.
+The provisions of the Custer County Zoning Resolution involved; 1447 b.
+A sketch of the property showing the location of all improvements in 1448 relation to the lot lines (plot plan); 1449 c.
 A non-refundable application fee, as established by the BOCC.
-After- the-fact applications shall be triple the established fee; - d.
-The submittal shall be at least thirty (30) calendar days prior to the regularly scheduled PC public hearing. - e.
-The submittal shall be reviewed for completeness by the Planning and Zoning Office.
-The applicant shall be notified of any inadequacies or missing or incomplete documentation.
-An incomplete submittal will not be processed. - 9.
-The applicant or his representative shall be present at any site tour and at any meeting scheduled to hear the request; - 10.
-The PC shall take judicial notice of facts to the same extent and in the manner as courts of record and may consider any relevant facts within the personal knowledge of any member of the PC which are stated into the record by such member; - 11.
-The PC may impose additional requirements or conditions on the applicant before they consider or act on the application; - 12.
+After- 1450 the-fact applications shall be triple the established fee; 1451 d.
+The submittal shall be at least thirty (30) working days prior to the 1452 regularly scheduled PC meeting.
+1453 3.
+The applicant or his representative shall be present at any site tour and at any 1454 meeting scheduled to hear the request; 1455 4.
+The PC shall take judicial notice of facts to the same extent and in the manner 1456 as courts of record and may consider any relevant facts within the personal 1457 knowledge of any member of the PC which are stated into the record by such 1458 member; 1459 5.
+The PC may impose additional requirements or conditions on the applicant 1460 before they consider or act on the application; 1461 6.
 All actions by the PC require the majority vote of the members of the PC.
-At the public hearing, if any action by the PC fails to receive the required majority vote, the action shall be considered denied; - 13.
-When the Chairperson calls for a vote, each member may render their vote.
-After all votes are verified, each member may give a verbal statement explaining their vote.

-4.3 Board of Zoning Adjustment (BZA)

-The BZA is a quasi-judicial body established to hear variance requests to and appeals from the Zoning Resolution.
-BZA members are appointed by the Custer County BOCC.
-The BZA functions by authority granted in C.R.S. §30-28-117(2).

-The BZA shall adopt any rules necessary to transact the BZA business or to expedite its functions consistent with Colorado State Statutes and the provision of this Zoning Resolution.

-The BOCC hereby sets forth the general rules governing the organization, procedures, and jurisdiction of the BZA.

-The BZA may adopt supplemental rules of procedure after approval of the PC and BOCC.

-A. Purpose of the BZA
+1462 At the meeting, if any action by the PC fails to receive the required majority 1463 vote, the action shall be considered denied; 1464 7.
+When the Chairperson calls for a vote, each member shall render their vote.
+1465 After all votes are verified, each member shall give a short verbal statement 1466 explaining their vote.
+1467 1.1.0 4.2 D J. (7 (D7.4) 1468 4.3 Board of Zoning Adjustment (BZA) 1469 1470 The BZA is a quasi-judicial body established to hear variance requests to and appeals 1471 from the Zoning Resolution.
+BZA members are appointed by the Custer County 1472 BOCC.
+The BZA functions by authority granted in C.R.S. § 30-28-117(2).
+1473 1474 The BZA shall adopt any rules necessary to transact the BZA business or to expedite 1475 its functions consistent with Colorado State Statutes and the provision of this Zoning 1476 Resolution.
+1477 1478 The BOCC hereby sets forth the general rules governing the organization, procedures, 1479 and jurisdiction of the BZA.
+1480 1481 The BZA may adopt supplemental rules of procedure after approval of the PC and 1482 BOCC.
+1483 1484 A. Purpose of the BZA 1485 1486 1.
+To hear and decide requests for variances from the specific terms of this

+Zoning Resolution.

-- 1. To hear and act on specific appeals that vary from the requirements of the Zoning Resolution due to specific conditions and which will not be contrary to the public interest.
-Requests for variances should provide written findings of legitimate hardships, as defined in Section 4.3.H, 6, 7, and 8 of the Zoning Resolution, that explain why a literal enforcement of the provisions of this Resolution would result in a legitimate and unnecessary hardship and not merely an inconvenience; - 2.
-To hear and decide appeals from any person aggrieved or any officer, department, board, or bureau of the county affected by the grant or refusal of a zoning permit or by other decision of an administrative office or agency based on or made in the course of the administration or enforcement of the provisions of this Zoning Resolution.
+2. To hear and decide appeals from any person aggrieved or any officer, department, board, or bureau of the county affected by the grant or refusal of a zoning permit or by other decision of an administrative office or agency based on or made in the course of the administration or enforcement of the provisions of this Zoning Resolution.